buttercup/buttercup-desktop/README.md

 ## Features

 Buttercup supports loading and saving credentials archives both locally and remotely.
-Remote archives can be stored in a variety of service providers like Dropbox, ownCloud and Nextcloud (and others that support WebDAV, such as Yandex).
+Remote archives can be stored in a variety of service providers like Dropbox, Google Drive and WebDAV-enabled services, such as Yandex.

 Archives store groups and entries in a simple hierarchy.
 Both groups and entries can be moved into other groups.
 Deleted items are trashed before being removed permanently.